Why Shade Matters at PNC Park

 PNC Park Sun and Shade Overview

-PNC Park has a 25° orientation (NNE-facing), meaning center field points toward the north-northeast.
-This creates a favorable afternoon shade pattern: home plate faces the opposite direction, which puts the third base side (the northwestern area of the field) positioned to benefit from afternoon shade.
-The first base side (the southeastern area) faces increasingly into the afternoon sun as the game progresses.
+PNC Park has a 120° orientation, meaning center field points toward the east-southeast.
+This creates a favorable afternoon shade pattern: home plate faces the opposite direction (west-northwest), which puts the first base side positioned to benefit from afternoon shade.
+The third base side faces increasingly into the afternoon sun as the game progresses.

 Best Shaded Sections